What We Offer

 Dr. Determeyer’s Publications

-• Primary author with Julie Kutac, “Touching the Spirit: Re-enchanting the Person in the Body” in Journal of Religion and Health, February 2018.
+• Determeyer, Peggy L., and Julie E. Kutac.
+“Touching the Spirit: Re-Enchanting the Person in the Body.”
+Journal of Religion and Health 57, no. 5 (2018): 1679-89.

 • Co-author with Jerome Crowder, “Optimizing Community Bioethics Dialogues: Engaging the Populace with Health Care Concerns.”
 Narrative Inquiry in Bioethics 9, no. 3 (2019).